makersacademy/takeaway-challenge/README.md

 Objects | Messages
 Menu      See the list with prices

+This was a straightforward task which I was able to complete pretty easily.

 ```
 As a customer
 So that I can order the meal I want